brianc/node-pg-copy-streams/README.md

 })
 ```

 _Note_: In version prior to 4.0.0, when copying data into postgresql, it was necessary to wait for the 'end' event of `pg-copy-streams.from` to correctly detect the end of the COPY operation.
 This was necessary due to the internals of the module but non-standard.
 This is not true for versions including and after 4.0.0.
-The end of the COPY operation must now be detected via the standard 'finish' event.
+The end of the COPY operation must now be detected via the standard 'finish' event. **Users of 4.0.0+ should not wait for the 'end' event because it is not fired anymore.**

 ## install